philharmonic/philharmonic/HACKING.md

 Development
 -----------
-Development packages
+Development packages:

     pip install -r requirements/dev.txt

 (for the experimental workflow, install from `requirements/extra.txt` as well)

-To test just run this from the project's root
+To test just run this from the project's root:

+    nosetests

+or to run the tests continusly, monitoring file changes:

     nosy